DATA SOVEREIGNTY

 Our Commitment

-• To critically and carefully weighing the value of a particular data set for promoting native peoples vs. how that data might compromise a community’s privacy and right to opacity.
+• To critically and carefully weigh the value of a particular data set for promoting Native peoples vs. how that data might compromise a community’s privacy and right to opacity.

 • To practice a forward-thinking methodology geared towards constantly improving datasets